 Moves the instances in Google Cloud back to their source.

 - Stops the Google Cloud instances.

 - Moves their storage back to the respective source.

 The full migration operation moves VMs in one step from source to target.
 In doing so, it:

 - Waits for the VMs to be in the Cache on Demand state, when storage is streamed to the cloud.

-- After storage is fully copied to GCP, prepares the VM to detach from GCP.
+- After storage is fully copied to Google Cloud, prepares the VM to detach from Google Cloud.